AcroProjects/AcrosHitboxes/README.md

 Copy `addons/acro_hitboxes` into your project (final path should be `res://addons/acro_hitboxes`).
 Open the Godot Editor, go to **Project Settings > Plugins** and enable the **Acro's Hitbox** plugin and click **Update**.
 You can now add a **Hitbox** node to a scene.

 # Variables

+## shape (Shape2D)
+This variable can affects collision shape of the hitbox

 ## launch_angle (int)
 This variable will determine where an object will be launched if it is in contact with the hitbox